mbernico/snape/README.md

 ## Motivation

 Snape was primarily created for academic and educational settings.
-It has used to create datasets that are unique per student, per assignment for various homework assignments.
+It has been used to create datasets that are unique per student, per assignment for various homework assignments.
 It has also been used to create class wide assessments in conjunction with 'Kaggle In the Classroom.'